Earn A Ph.D. In Accounting And Learn The Essentials In Theory, Research Methods And Contemporary Accounting Issues

-- Complete a review course in Quantitative Methods in the summer before the beginning of the first semester.
+- Students must complete a review course in Quantitative Methods in the summer before the beginning of the first semester.

-- During the student’s first two years, he or she must take a minimum of three doctoral-level courses per semester and preferably four courses in total per semester.
-The chosen courses must be approved by the area faculty advisor.
+- During the first two years of the program, students must take a minimum of three doctoral-level courses per semester and preferably four courses in total per semester.
+The chosen courses must be approved by the area PhD advisor.

-- The student is expected to attend four doctoral seminars organized in the accounting area during the student’s first two years in the Ph.D. program and additional accounting doctoral seminars as required by the student’s advisor.
+- The student is expected to attend at least four doctoral seminars organized in the accounting area during the student’s first two years in the Ph.D. program and additional accounting doctoral seminars as required by the student’s advisor.
 The student may attend the same seminar more than once upon approval by the area PhD advisor or a faculty mentor/advisor.

-- The student is expected to attend all research workshops (presentations of faculty members from other business schools that visit JGS to present their research or internal presentation by JGS faculty or Ph.D. students) organized in the accounting area during the student's tenure in the Ph.D. program.
+- The student is expected to attend all research workshops (presentations of faculty members from other business schools that visit JGSB to present their research or internal presentations by JGSB faculty or Ph.D. students) organized in the accounting area during the student’s tenure in the Ph.D. program.
 The student must lead a discussion preceding the workshop with the other Ph.D. students each semester.
 Ph.D. students will designate a senior Ph.D. student to keep track of this requirement and provide a report to the area faculty advisor at the end of the spring semester.

 - During the summers following each of the first two years, students will complete a summer research study/paper.
-The scope of the study/paper is to be determined jointly by the student and the student’s faculty mentor/ faculty advisor.
+The scope of this work is to be determined jointly by the student and the student’s faculty mentor/ faculty advisor.

 - The firs-year summer research work should involve a replication of analysis of a published/working paper with an extension in the area of the student’s interest.
-The summer study/paper must be presented to accounting faculty at a research workshop no later than the end of the semester of the second academic year.
-The content and format of this presentation will be determined by the student's summer research advisor.
+The summer study/paper must be presented to accounting faculty at a research workshop no later than September 30th in the fall semester of the second academic year.
+The content and format of this presentation will be determined by the student’s faculty mentor/summer research advisor.
 A failure to meet this deadline may result in the student being put on probation.

-- The second year summer research must result in a working paper (with at least preliminary results), which must be presented to accounting faculty at a research workshop no later than the spring semester of the third academic year.
+- The second-year summer research must result in a working paper (with at least preliminary results), which must be presented to accounting faculty at a research workshop no later than November 30th in the Fall semester of the third academic year.
 Although we encourage solo-authored study, this summer research could be joint work with the faculty mentor/faculty advisor, but the student is expected to take the lead.
 A failure to meet this deadline may result in the student being put on probation.